DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/2021-03-08-spring-cleaning-checklist-for-your-website.md

 title: 2021-03-08-spring-cleaning-checklist-for-your-website

 ---
 With Spring right around the corner, there’s no better time to dust off the metaphorical cobwebs on your practice’s website and get things squeaky clean.
-But when it comes to website management, there are a lot of moving parts to keep track of so we put together a checklist you can use to ensure everything is up-to-date and running smoothly.
+But when it comes to website management, there are a lot of moving parts to keep track of so we put together a checklist that will help you freshen things up.

 **Housekeeping Checks**